AdobeDocs/dynamic-media-classic.de-DE/help/quick-start-swatch-sets.md

 **5. Veröffentlichen eines Mustersets**

-Durch Veröffentlichen eines Mustersets wird es auf dynamischen Media-Server-Servern platziert und die URL-Zeichenfolge aktiviert.
+Beim Veröffentlichen eines Mustersets wird es auf Dynamic Media Classic-Servern platziert und die URL-Zeichenfolge aktiviert.

 Click the **Mark For Publish** icon to the left of its name in the Browse Panel.
 Then, click **Publish**.
 On the Publish screen, click **Start Publish**.